 D210.
 Human Anatomy and Physiology.
+(180 hrs.)
+(7 cr.)

-A more detailed course than D110, it also is designed to give an understanding of normal body structure and functions.
-Laboratory periods put special stress upon physiological principles.
+A more detailed course than D110 and provided for students in the Degree Program.
+It is designed to give an understanding of normal body structure and functions, and the laboratory periods put special stress upon physiological principles.

 D220.
 Introduction to General Nursing.
+(180 hrs.)
+(6 cr.)